Don’t Make This Mistake on a Rafting Trip…

 Unfortunately, these stories are way too common on the river.
 Dehydration mitigation is among the top first aid treatments guides have to administer on a rafting trip.
 And it’s not just kids who have to be careful.
 Watch yourself for symptoms too.
 Seemingly rapid onset or unjustified irritability could indicate dehydration.
 Headaches are common dehydration clues.
 So is dark yellow and infrequent urine.
 But let’s just avoid these symptoms completely, because they’re a big trip bummer.

-Here are a few simple ways to avoid dehydration–one of the most common (and easily preventable) mistakes people make on a rafting trip:
+Here are a few simple tips for how to avoid dehydration on a rafting trip–one of the most common (and easily preventable) mistakes people make: